rubrikinc/rbkcli/docs/json_output.md

           }
         ]
         ```
-        Explannation: rbkcli ran ```cluster me``` command and from it, took the id key, which was used while calling the command ```cluster/{id}```.
-The Loop replaces the selected id by the "{id}" string provided and performs a call back to run the new api ```cluster/a8cd537d-e274-46d8-871e-f80ac47c264c```.
+        Explanation: rbkcli ran ```cluster me``` command and from it, took the id key, which was used while calling the command ```cluster/{id}```.
+The Loop replaces the selected id by the "{id}" string provided and performs a call back to run the new API endpoint ```cluster/a8cd537d-e274-46d8-871e-f80ac47c264c```.
 Once that is done Loop merges the key used in the loop into the result, in this case being called "loop_id".
 We can verify this by running manually  ```cluster/a8cd537d-e274-46d8-871e-f80ac47c264c```:
         ```
         $ rbkcli cluster/a8cd537d-e274-46d8-871e-f80ac47c264c
         {